Tuning without Peeking: Provable Generalization Bounds and Robust LLM Post-Training: Consequences for Privacy and Poisoning

 \subsection{Poisoning}

 Poisoning attacks seek to influence the outcome of a learning algorithm by injecting malicious data.
-This threat has been widely studied in machine learning~\cite{biggio2012poisoning,poisoningthreat,poisoninginstruction}, and it is particularly relevant in interactive settings such as retrofitting.
-In our context, a poisoning attempt manipulates up to \(k\) user feedbacks per iteration to bias the optimization process.
+This threat has been widely studied in machine learning~\cite{biggio2012poisoning,poisoningthreat,wan2023poisoning}, and it is particularly relevant in interactive settings such as retrofitting.
+In our context, a poisoning attempt manipulates up to \(m\) user preferences per iteration to bias the optimization process.

-Our robustness \cref{tpp} quantifies the impact of such attacks: the probability that the final model is altered remains bounded by \(\frac{(2k + 1)b}{\sqrt{2n\pi}}\).
-This implies that an adversary must control \(k \sim \sqrt{n}/b\) feedbacks per round to affect the result significantly.
-Such an attack becomes increasingly difficult as the number of users \(n\) grows.
+Our robustness \cref{tpp} quantifies the impact of such attacks: the probability that the final model is altered remains bounded by \(\frac{(2m + 1)b}{\sqrt{2s\pi}}\).
+This implies that an adversary must control \(m \sim \sqrt{s}/b\) user preferences per round to affect the result significantly.
+Such an attack becomes increasingly difficult as the number of users (or dataset size) \(s\) grows.

 Importantly, this guarantee holds even under a strong adversarial model~\cite{malicious}, where the attacker is computationally unbounded and has full knowledge of the system.
 In practice, this highlights the resilience of our retrofitting method to small-scale poisoning.